It Was I: Lindsey Buckingham recording

-"It Was I" fared slightly better in Australia, where it managed to reach the No. 74 spot.
-Despite only achieving minor success in Australia, "It Was I" performed better there than any of Buckingham's subsequent singles, including "Go Insane", which reached No. 100.

 In an interview with Jim Ladd, Buckingham described "It Was I" as having an adolescent theme to its lyrics.
 "It's about someone who's probably first experiencing pain in a relationship and he's explaining what has gone wrong, but his conclusion at the end is one of commitment still...The sense is really very optimistic for future happiness."